Holmes7/holmes7.github.io/src/pages/posts/saitama.md

 ### True Heroism

 This moment reveals Saitama’s real strength—not just physical, but moral.
-He could have accepted the praise and become popular.
+He could have accepted the praise and become popular, which he secretly wants.
 Instead, he asks himself: *At what cost?*

-Would it be right for people to believe heroism is only about winning?
-Should they devalue the sacrifices of other heroes?
+Is it fine for people to think heroism is just beating monsters and being the strongest.
+Is it fine for them to not value the other heroes who died saving them?

-If life is a metaphorical battle, then each of us faces our own monsters.
-A small-time artist pursuing their passion may not earn as much as a wealthy businessman or gain fame like a superstar.
-But does that make their efforts any less valuable?
+If I extend the metaphor, all of us in our lives are facing our own monsters, our own challenges.
+A small time artist doing what he loves can't make the big bucks like some wealthy businessman or attract incredible fame like some superstar.
+But does that mean he isn't a hero?
+Is he less worthy of respect?

-Saitama wasn’t impressed by Mumen Rider’s strength but by his spirit.
-To him, heroism isn’t about defeating monsters—it’s about fighting for what matters, regardless of the outcome.
+Saitama wasn’t impressed by Mumen Rider’s ability to hurt the Deep Sea King; he was impressed by his spirit.
+He doesn’t believe that being a hero is just about defeating monsters.
+It's fine even if the monster isn't defeated, he respects the fight.

 Saitama lies to the crowd, claiming he only won because the other heroes weakened the monster.
 As a result, the people hate him, accusing him of stealing credit.